protocol/nft-website/docs/tutorial/end-to-end-experience.md

   // When you add an object to IPFS with a directory prefix in its path,
   // IPFS will create a directory structure for you.
 This is nice, because
-  // it gives us URIs with descriptive filenames in them e.g.
+  // it gives us URIs with descriptive file names in them e.g.
   // 'ipfs://bafybeihhii26gwp4w7b7w7d57nuuqeexau4pnnhrmckikaukjuei2dl3fq/cat-pic.png' vs
   // 'ipfs://bafybeihhii26gwp4w7b7w7d57nuuqeexau4pnnhrmckikaukjuei2dl3fq'
   const ipfsPath = '/nft/' + basename